Stolen (2012 film): Production

+David Guggenheim wrote the original script under the title of Medallion around 2004 which centered on a robber who upon his release from prison after a heist gone bad is contacted by his ex-partner informing him that his daughter has been kidnapped and locked in the trunk of a taxi and will only give him the taxi medallion number in exchange for the loot from the heist.
+In May 2010, it was reported that Clive Owen would star in the film for producers GK Films and Wonderland Sound and Vision with production motivated by the recent high profile sales of other Guggenheim penned scripts such as Safe House with production anticipated to commence in Fall of that year in New York City and Toronto.
+In October of that year, it was Simon West had joined the film as director but Clive Owen was no longer attached to star.
+Jason Statham had reportedly been considered for the lead at one point.
+By December, it was reported that Nicolas Cage had signed on to star while Nu Image/Millennium Films had come on board as a financier of the film.

 Filming began March 2012 in New Orleans.
 It was released in U.S. theaters on September 14, 2012, and by Lionsgate in the UK on March 22, 2013.

 Reception

 On Rotten Tomatoes, the film holds an approval rating of 18% based on 22 reviews, with an average rating of 4.01/10.
 On Metacritic the film has a weighted average score of 43 out of 100, based on four critics, indicating "mixed or average reviews".

 Stolen was a box office bomb in the United States, receiving little publicity and grossing just $183,125 across 141 screens on its opening weekend.
 The film was pulled from theaters after two weeks, making a total of $304,318.
 The film grossed $17,967,746 worldwide.